 The many aquifers in the Georgina Basin are naturally recharged by rainfall during the summer wet season and were identified as a renewable (annually replenished) groundwater resource with high groundwater development potential (over 100GL/yr) by a recent inquiry into the development of northern Australia by the CSIRO.
 Although wet season rainfall over the last several years in the DEA has been lower than the long term average, ongoing model prediction and quarterly monitoring conducted using 39 monitoring bores across the embayment indicate that adequate supply to the site is currently being maintained.
 In addition to monitoring for potential changes in the embayment, the Phosphate Hill site submits an annual Borefield Performance Report to the Queensland Government Department of Natural Resources and Mines (DNRM) each year in September and completes an Annual Aquifer Review in December each year.

 Our Phosphate Hill site is committed to reducing water usage wherever possible through continuous improvements and water recycling strategies.
 These presently include multiple re-uses of cooling water (our major use) and reclamation of water from waste gypsum stacks.
 Mine dewatering, a process to remove water so that the phosphate ore body can be accessed, was ceased in 2015 and a third party specialist was commissioned to complete a Water Balance Study for the site.
 This initiated a project to identify specific actions to reduce water use at the site by 5% each year, commencing in 2016.
 As a result, the site used 11 percent less water in 2016 than the previous year.
 However, projects delivering targeted water reductions for 2017 were delayed due to the construction of a new evaporation pond.
-These projects, involving the reuse of process water to allow both the recapture of phosphates and the reduction of fresh groundwater extraction, will be completed in the first quarter of 2018, supporting an ambitious water reduction target of 5 percent in 2018 against 2017 usage.
+These projects, involving the reuse of process water to allow both the recapture of phosphates and the reduction of fresh groundwater extraction, were completed during 2018 and contributed to a 19 percent reduction in water extraction in 2018 against 2017 usage.
+While some of this reduction was due to a planned maintenance shutdown in April 2018, the site exceeded it’s targeted 5 percent reduction in water withdrawal considerably.

 ♦ Geelong: Victoria, Australia

 The Geelong site manufactures single super phosphate fertilisers, a process which requires much less water than ammonia manufacture.
 However, the site has been identified by the WBCSD Water Tool as being in a water catchment area which may experience water stress in the future (2025).
 The site obtains its water from the state government managed Barwon Region Water Corporation, Victoria's largest regional urban water management body.
 Barwon water is predominantly sourced from forested catchments on the upper Barwon and Moorabool rivers, but during periods of prolonged drought water is sourced from underground aquifers via the Barwon Downs and Anglesea bore fields.
 In extreme drought, the water management body can also access supply from the water grid of the City of Melbourne via the Melbourne to Geelong Pipeline, a 59-kilometre underground pipeline which is part of the state’s long-term plan to secure the region's water supply into the future.
-Water saving strategies at the site include the on-site capture, treatment and reuse of large volumes of stormwater, with 57,754 kL being treated and re-used this year.
-A complete water balance project for the site will be carried out in 2018 in order to identify potential water savings and opportunities to better manage waste water and stormwater.
+Water saving strategies at the site include the on-site capture, treatment and reuse of large volumes of stormwater, with 32,172 kL being treated and re-used this year.
+The site began a complete water balance project in 2018 to identify potential water savings and opportunities to better manage waste water and stormwater.
+This project initiated the use of rainfall prediction models at the site to more closely manage levels and capacities of water storage ponds.
+The collection of rooftop rainwater was identified as an option to reduce reliance on municipal water supplies and increase the amount of stormwater collected and recycled.

 ♦ Mt Isa: Queensland, Australia